devcontainers/spec/proposals/feature-dependencies.md

 If there is no difference based on these comparator rules, the Features are considered equal.

-### C: Comments on existing methods of altering Feature installation order
+### Comments on existing methods of altering Feature installation order

 Two existing properties (1) `installsAfter` on the Feature metadata, and  (2) `overrideFeatureInstallationOrder` in the `devcontainer.json` both exist to alter the installation order of user-defined Features.